 Quality is, and has always been, deeply ingrained in all processes at Welltec.
 Welltec is ISO 9001 certified by "Det Norske Veritas" (DNV), with periodic recertification audits every 3 years.
-The latest recertification took place during the third quarter of 2021.
-Additionally, Welltec Management System has been further developed to comply with API Specification Q1 and Q2 certifications.
-Welltec Brazil facility achieved API Spec Q2 certification in May 2021 and Welltec Esbjerg manufacturing facility has formally applied for API Specification Q1 certification.
-The Group QHSE function performs internal Management System audits at the headquarters and local bases, to assess the effectiveness of the internal Management System of Welltec.
-The audits are the prime instrument for reviewing the business interfaces internally between headguarters and bases, and externally with customers to create specific action points for the cycle of continuous improvement.
-Welltec's facilities are further externally audited by the relevant government authority and certification bodies.
+Additionally, Welltec's Management System and processes have been further developed to comply with API Specification Q1 and Q2 certifications.
+Welltec Brazil has achieved API Specification Q1 and Welltec Esbjerg manufacturing facility has formally also applied and been audited for API Specification Q1 certification and awaiting final certification.
+The Group QHSE function performs internal Management System audits at headquarters and local bases, to assess the effectiveness of the internal Management System of Welltec.
+The audits are the prime instrument for reviewing the business interfaces internally between headquarters and bases, and externally with customers to create specific action points for the cycle of continuous improvement.
+Welltec's facilities are further externally audited by relevant government authorities and certification bodies.
 Furthermore, oil operators, service partners and authorities perform external audits to assess Welltec's ability to effectively manage the hazards associated with the services provided.
-In 2021, our sites were audited by Superior, Total Energies, Repsol and Saudi Aramco.